kotlin-orm/ktorm-docs/source/en/sequence-aggregation.md

 where t_employee.department_id = ?
 ```

-> Just like `mapColumnsN`, Ktorm provides many `aggregateColumnsN` functions (from `aggregateColumns2` to `aggregateColumns9`).
-That's to say, we are able to aggregate a maximum of nine columns at once with these functions.
+> Just like `mapColumns`, as the return type of `tupleOf` can be from `Tuple2` to `Tuple9`, we are able to aggregate a maximum of nine columns at once with `aggregateColumns` function.

 Additionally, Ktorm also provides many convenient helper functions, they are all implemented based on `aggregateColumns`.
 For example, we can use `maxBy { it.salary }` to obtain the max salary, that's equivalent to `aggregateColumns { max(it.salary) }`.
 Here is a list of these functions: